 Archbishop Sir Forest Ernest Barber was a member of the Order of the Crown of Thorns, being admitted by Prince-Abbot Edmond I. He was a founder and President of The Augustan Society and a bishop of the Apostolic Episcopal Church.

 Archbishop Barber was born in Rensselaer, Indiana, on 31 December 1922, into a Presbyterian family.
-After war service in US military intelligence, he trained as a teacher, earning Bachelor of Science and Master of Arts degrees, and pursued that vocation in the public school systems of Germany, Canada and the United States, latterly in his adopted home of Long Beach, California.
-A lifelong scholar, with his academic specialisms being history and English literature, his research in Germany led to one of the first studies of the development of the Hitler Youth (Loyola University of Chicago, 1954).
+After war service in US military intelligence, he trained as a teacher, earning Bachelor of Science (Butler University, Indiana, 1945) and Master of Arts (Loyola University, Chicago, 1954) degrees, and pursued that vocation in the public school systems of Germany, Canada and the United States, latterly in his adopted home of Long Beach, California.
+A lifelong scholar, with his academic specialisms being history and English literature, his research in Germany led to one of the first studies of the development of the Hitler Youth, which formed his MA thesis at Loyola University.

 Entering the Free Catholic movement, he was ordained priest aged 22 by Archbishop Denver Scott Swain (1905-48) of the American Episcopal Church in 1944.
 Swain was a controversial attorney who had been a priest under Archbishop Carmel Henry Carfora of the North American Old Roman Catholic Church.
 His early death prevented his American Episcopal Church gaining ground as more than a paper organization.
 Barber was also ordained priest conditionally in 1946 by James Christian Crummey (1887-1949), a former bishop under Carfora whose Universal Christian Communion was an early attempt to unite the various Old Catholic denominations; today this entity is one of the inner churches of the Order of Corporate Reunion.